There are a variety of ways to handle refunds at move-out based on the Refund Settings you have configured. This article will outline the process for:

 Your software will ask you again if you're sure you want to approve the refund.
 To approve it, select Continue.
 Your software will give you a confirmation that the refund has successfully been approved.

-You can also run a report on your approved check refunds in the Corporate section of your software.
+All approved refunds payable by check will be listed in the Refund Checks report in the Corporate section of your software.
 To run a check refunds report, access the Reports tab in the Corporate section.
 Under Financial, you'll find Refund Checks.
 Define the dates you'd like for your report, and select Generate Report.

 Denying a refund